StiglCZ/engine/utilities/utilities.md

 `-h`: Display help <br>
 `<sst file> <directory>` - Converts the obj file<br><br>

-sst file: File that you exported from blender<br>
+`<sst file>`: File that you exported from blender<br>
-directory: Directory that **all** your obj files are in, and you imported them like that from blender.
+`<directory>`: Directory that **all** your obj files are in, and you imported them like that from blender.
 If you will provide nothing as the directory argument, it will only run on your machine, and nobody elses.

 ### Blender extension